pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 #### Group Input

-A group input lets you group files that are stored in separate Pachyderm repositories by a configured glob pattern.
+A group input lets you group files that are stored in one or multiple Pachyderm repositories by a configured glob pattern.
 A group input must have the `glob` and `group_by` parameters configured to work properly.
 A group can combine multiple inputs, as long as all the base inputs are PFS inputs.